My review of “This Side of Night” by J. Todd Scott. (Brought to you by the letter S.)

 The book begins and ends explosively with dynamic, pulsating chapters of visceral action and tension.
 The gripping narrative holds you right from the start and doesn’t relent in its determination to keep the reader enthralled throughout a rip-roaring, emotional and exciting ride.

 The plotting is tight and well controlled, twisty and turny and so, so satisfying.
 This book has pretty much all you need for a glorious escape into a realistic fictional adventure.
 Perfection.

 In many of the most successful books, the setting is central to grounding the story and, as with the two previous titles in the series, the location takes on an identity of its own.
 It becomes a character in its own right.
 Murfee, The Big Bend and the borderland between Texas and Mexico come alive between these pages.
 You can almost taste the dust in your throat and feel the heat on your back.

 Once again, JTS has succeeded in creating characters that are fresh, real and he leaves you rooting for them.
 Or, in the case of the baddies – and the author is adept at penning deliciously bad baddies – for their comeuppance.
 And, as we readers can now be considered “fans”, we are not left disappointed in the development of our favourites characters either.

-Chris Cherry is fast becoming a true favourite of mine; he is strong, determined, resourceful and dependable.
+As a fictional character, Chris Cherry is fast becoming a true favourite of mine; he is strong, determined, resourceful and dependable.
 Yet, also, he is incredibly fragile and unsure of himself.
 It is a potent mix and the emotions we feel for Chris as the book – and the series – develops really make us invested in his story.